Zayat/setrlimit/README.md

     setrlimit -r 9 <pid>

 In the future I'd like to add a way to specify the resources as strings.
+If you're really desperate, there's probably a file `/usr/include/bits/resource.h` that has the raw definitions.

 ## How Safe Is This?